Musab36/MyRestaurants/README.md

 This app was created by **Musab Abdirahman**

 # Project
-This app is called **Restaurant Finder**, it was built using android and java
+This app is called **Restaurant Finder**, it was built using android, java and yelp api

 # Project Description
 **Restaurant Finder** allows users to search for restaurants all over the world using zip codes,